-Do you struggle with annoying insomnia, anxiety, exhaustion, frequent sicknesses, or have digestion issues like constipation or diarrhea?
+Do you struggle with insomnia, anxiety, exhaustion, frequent illnesses, or have digestion issues like constipation or diarrhea?
 Chronic inflammation could be to blame!

 First, let’s clear up the word “inflammation.”
-The word “inflammation” is all over the health news recently because of the link with COVID…but is inflammation itself a bad thing?
+The word “inflammation” is a buzzword, especially …but is inflammation itself a bad thing?
 Not exactly.

 If you have elevated cortisol levels or estrogen dominance, it can lead to increased inflammation throughout your body.